Statistical properties of quantum jumps between macroscopic states of light: reading an operational coherence record: Introduction

-The exquisite control recently acquired over cavity and circuit QED architectures~\cite{Carmichael1993QTIV, CarmichaelBook2, Dykman2012, Blais2021, RiceBook} enables the investigation of the nature of quantum jumps~\cite{Bohr1913, Einstein1916, Einstein1917, Schrodinger1952, Plenio1998}, in line with Bohr's insistence that coherence must have a place in the interaction of light with matter~\cite{BKS1924I, BKS1924II, Mabuchi1996, Deleglise2008, CarmichaelBook2}.
+The exquisite control recently acquired over cavity and circuit QED architectures~\cite{Carmichael1993QTIV, CarmichaelBook2, Dykman2012, Blais2021, RiceBook,GarcíaRipoll2022} enables the investigation of the nature of quantum jumps~\cite{Bohr1913, Einstein1916, Einstein1917, Schrodinger1952, Plenio1998}, in line with Bohr's insistence that coherence must have a place in the interaction of light with matter~\cite{BKS1924I, BKS1924II, Mabuchi1996, Deleglise2008, CarmichaelBook2}.
 Further to driven multilevel systems (including atoms, ions, molecules and quantum oscillators among others)---be it natural~\cite{Dehmelt1975, Nagourney1986, Sauter1986, Bergquist1986, Basche1995, Carmichael1997} or artificial~\cite{Peil1999, Vijay2011, Minev2019}---with some ever {\it stable} energy states, new prospects in the study of multi-photon quantum-nonlinear optics are opened by considering stochastic switching between {\it metastable states} of light, where often very large numbers of photons are involved in the display of criticality~\cite{Sett2024}.
 Such states are dynamically formed and influenced in a fundamental way by their inputs and outputs.
-The breakdown of photon blockade via a first-order quantum phase transition in the open Jaynes--Cummings (JC) model~\cite{JaynesCummings1963, Paul1963} driven out of resonance~\cite{Carmichael2015}, places amplitude bistability~\cite{Narducci78, Bonifacio1978, Savage1988, Armen2009, Mabuchi2018} at a prominent position, whence rendering increasingly relevant the question where can one look for signs of quantum coherence in the switching between macroscopic states.
+The breakdown of photon blockade via a first-order quantum phase transition in the open Jaynes--Cummings (JC) model~\cite{JaynesCummings1963, Paul1963} driven out of resonance~\cite{Carmichael2015, Fink2017}, places amplitude bistability~\cite{Narducci78, Bonifacio1978, Savage1988, Armen2009, Mabuchi2018} at a prominent position as a nonlinear response averaged over quantum fluctuations, whence rendering increasingly relevant the question where can one look for signs of quantum coherence in the switching between macroscopic states.
 Similarly, are we able to perform a measurement which correlates the stochastic aspect of bistable switching to the deterministic preparation of a quantum state of unequivocal coherence properties?
-In this Letter, we aim to answer these questions in an operational fashion by laying out an experimental design deploying complementary methods of making scattering records~\cite{Carmichael1993QTII, Carmichael1999, CarmichaelBook2}.